Our research has found a method to remove iOS Evercookies floating about in

 iTunes backup.
 You then restore the backup to remove the pesky files for good.

-removed from your iOS device:
+your iOS device:

 - Clean as much website data from your device as possible.
 To do this go to